thatericchen/menu-generator/README.md

 ### GCP Instructions and MongoDB Configuration
 #### GCP Setup
 Download Google Cloud CLI for your respective OS and run the script to install it.
-- GCP credit application.
+- GCP credit application
-- Make sure Billing Information is set up.
+- Make sure billing information is set up
-- Create a new project.
+- Create a new project

 Deploy to GCP
 - Run `gcloud -v` to make sure the Google Cloud CLI is installed.